past olympic cities

 As host of two Olympic Winter Games in 1932 and again in 1980, Lake Placid proudly shows off the venues and areas used during the events, known as the Lake Placid Legacy Sites.

 Your first stop should be the Lake Placid Olympic Center.
 It is home to such notable skating rinks as the 1932 Jack Shea Arena, 1980 Herb Brooks Arena, USA Practice Rink and James C. Sheffield Speed Skating Oval.
+Don’t miss the Lake Placid Olympic Museum, home to North America’s second-largest Winter Olympic collection of artifacts and enjoy new interactive exhibits.

-A view and perspective not to be missed can be found on the new Skyride at the Olympic Jumping Complex.
+A view and perspective not to be missed can be found on the Skyride at the Olympic Jumping Complex.
 On this high-flying adventure, a gondola takes you to the base of the ski jumping tower.
 There, a glass-enclosed elevator whisks you up to the sky deck of the 120-meter tower, offering panoramic views of the Adirondacks and Lake Placid.
 You can also opt for the Sky Flyer Zipline, following the path of ski jumpers.

 More Olympic thrills include skiing or snowboarding Whiteface Mountain in winter and hiking, mountain biking or even driving to the peak along Veterans’ Memorial Highway in warmer months.
 Highlights of Mt.
 Van Hoevenberg include the chance for your own bobsled ride on the Bobsled Experience along the more than half-mile track, or on the Cliffside Coaster on the 1980 Olympic sliding track.